nplrkn/alsoran/documentation/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
+- GNBDU-SIM should not hang and should produce a clear error message if mongo is not started
 - Clean up Redis even if live redis test fails
-- In demo, GNBDU SIM should not warn 'connection failed - will retry' on shutdown
+- Live Redis test only passes second time??
 - Tidy code e.g. in procedures, GnbcuOps
 - Merge Redis branch
 - Get approval to publish
-- Rerun live test
+- Rerun demo
 - Review all readmes as seen on Github
 - Set to public
 ----FUNCTION----